 Custom Appearance Equipment 1960-1970

 For the first generation, the Custom Appearance Equipment option was a bundle that combined a few features designed to improve the overall exterior appearance of your truck.
 This typically included moldings on the truck, though it also included a chrome horn ring.
-After a few years, a few additional interior improvements crept into the package, including such features as color-keyed-vinyl floor mats.
+After several years, additional interior improvements crept into the package, including such features as color-keyed-vinyl floor mats.

 Starting in 1971, most of these features would be rolled into the “Custom” base level package.